• Skip to primary navigation

 Crazy Cake with Raspberry Vinegar

-I can't recall exactly when I last made a crazy cake, but I do remember having good results.
-I've always made them with plain white vinegar, but this time I used raspberry vinegar.
+I can't recall exactly when I last made this cake, but I do remember having good results.
+I've always made it with plain white vinegar, but this time I used raspberry vinegar.
 Given my affinity for fruit/chocolate combos, I was very curious to see if a cake made with raspberry vinegar would actually taste like chocolate raspberries.

 The recipe we used this morning was designed for an 8x8 inch square pan.
 Fuzzy enjoyed the process of digging and filling 3 holes and I appreciated not having so many dishes to wash.
 It was also fun to see how the baking soda reacted with the vinegar in the pan.
 It bubbled up as we stirred and had a light, frothy texture, then settled down a bit before we put it in the oven.